- Canary Islands

-In the recent years, other islands in the archipelago like Gran Canaria and Lanzarote also found some specimens.
-However, the authorities managed to captivate the squirrels and they were not able to grow in population like they did in Fuerteventura.
+In recent years, other islands in the archipelago like Gran Canaria and Lanzarote also found some specimens.
+However, the authorities managed to captivate the squirrels and they were not able to grow in population as they did in Fuerteventura.

-The Barbary squirrel is one of the few mammals that live on the island and since it was introduced by man, it it considered an invasive species.
+The Barbary squirrel is one of the few mammals that live on the island (besides goats) and since it was introduced by man, it is considered an invasive species.

 As you can see, the squirrels can be found all over the island and you won't have to go far to find them.